Restaurant Management 101: An Essential Guide

 2. Acquire Real-World Experience Working in the Industry

 You may want to first seek out hands-on experience in the restaurant industry, in either (or both) the front or back of the house.
-Such hands-on experience is valuable both in that it can demonstrate that you have a deep understanding of how the various aspects of a restaurant function, and also can indicate that you’ll have empathy for the staff working in those positions.
+Such real-world experience is valuable in that it can demonstrate that you have a deep understanding of how the various aspects of a restaurant function, and can also indicate that you have empathy for the staff working in those positions.
 Both of these attributes can serve you well as a restaurant manager.

 3. Start Your Own Restaurant or Food Business